Why is UX Design important?

 Learn more about UX with UX Academy

-UX Academy is excited to teach you these skills by offering both Beginner and Intermediate UX courses.
-Our intermediate classes are taught by 2 industry leading practitioners in the UX Field.
+UX Academy is excited to teach you these skills by offering both a UX/UI Design Course and an Advanced course.
+Our advanced classes are taught by 2 industry leading practitioners in the UX Field.
 This is a hands-on course with a lot of practical exercises.
 There is also a focus on learning-by-doing combining individual with group work in small classes sizes.

 This year we have the following trainers: Froso Ellina, and Jiri Jerabek